Impact of first-order phase transitions on dark matter production in the scotogenic model: The phase transitions

 The Coleman Weinberg potential can be written as~\cite{Quiros:1999jp}

-where the index $k$ indicates particle species, $m_k$ and $n_k$ are the mass and degrees of freedom of a particle $k$.
-Specifically, the degrees of freedom are given by $n_k=2, 1, 1, 6, 3, 2, 12, 12$, and 4 for $k=\eta^\pm, h, H, A, W, Z, \gamma, t, b$, and $\tau$, respectively.
-Note that we include only the contributions from top and bottom quarks, and tau as fermions because the other contributions are negligible due to its small Yukawa couplings.\footnote{We do not include right-handed neutrinos in the calculation because the neutrino Yukawa couplings are small enough as can be seen in Sec.~\ref{sec:4}.} The overall plus sign is for the boson contributions, while the minus sign is for the fermion contributions.
-The renormalization scale denoted by $\mu$ in Eq.~(\ref{eq:cwpotential}) is fixed to be $\mu=v$.
+where the index $k$ denotes particle species, $m_k$ and $n_k$ are the mass and degrees of freedom of a particle $k$.
+Specifically, the degrees of freedom are given by $n_k=2, 1, 1, 1, 6, 3, 2, 12, 12$, and 4 for $k=\eta^\pm, h, H, A, W, Z, \gamma, t, b$, and $\tau$, respectively.
+Note that we include only the contributions from top and bottom quarks, and tau as fermions because the other contributions are negligible due to its small Yukawa couplings.
+The overall plus sign in Eq.~(\ref{eq:cwpotential}) is for the boson contributions, while the minus sign is for the fermion contributions.
+The renormalization scale denoted by $\mu$ is fixed to be $\mu=v$.
 Because we choose the $\overline{{\rm MS}}$ scheme for the renormalization, the coefficients $C_k$ are $1/2$ for the transverse gauge bosons but $3/2$ for the other particle species.
 In general, the quantum corrections shift the position of the EW vacuum and the masses of the scalar fields from the original ones.
 The counterterm $V_{\rm CT}$ is determined, such that these quantities are fixed at the tree-level,

 We set $V_{\rm CT}$ following Ref.~\cite{Fabian:2020hny}, as

 with